Yuliia-M-QA/profile-description/README.md

 - Set up the PuTTY
 - Work with CLI console (on my laptop) and terminal in IDE
 - Understanding of STLC and SDLC
-- Learning a GitHub )
+- Learning a GitHub
+- Learning the 'Playwright'

 ## Achievements